Centurion (film)

-Centurion is a 2010 British historical action-war film written and directed by Neil Marshall, loosely based on the disappearance of the Roman Empire's Ninth Legion in Caledonia in the early second century AD.
+Centurion is a 2010 British historical action film written and directed by Neil Marshall, loosely based on the disappearance of the Roman Empire's Ninth Legion in Caledonia in the early second century AD.
 The film stars Michael Fassbender, Dominic West and Olga Kurylenko.
 It received mixed reviews and performed poorly at the box office, only earning half of its $12 million budget.